 After adding all the fields and their properties, click 'Settings' button to open the information on how the form should behave.

-Here you can edit the Form name (1), name of submit button (2) and add finishers (3) - this is what should happen when the form i posted: with an email to sender, email to receiver, redirect to a page, delete uploads or save form after sending.
-(8.4.1)
+Here you can edit the Form name (1), name of submit button (2) and add finishers (3) - this is what should happen when the form i posted: with an email to sender, email to receiver, redirect to a page, delete uploads or save form after sending and in some cases a confirmation message.

 Each finisher has a set of options, that should be filled in.